 Dietary fiber must be found in plant-based foods.
 Thus, many meat-based diets are deficient in this important component.
 As you change to a veggie-lover, entire nourishments diet, you automatically expand your dietary fiber consumption.

-Fiber aids in the intestinal well-being.
+Fiber aids in intestinal well-being.
 It reduces or eliminates the danger of developing a hiatal hernia.
 Also, It shields the throat from the corrosive acids backing up in GERD.
 The added fiber also helps reduce the number of emergency visits to the bathroom that GERD often necessitates.

 In fact, a low intake of fiber often causes symptoms that lead to a hiatal hernia.
 When you strain in the bathroom, the weight in your stomach rises.
 With continued pressure from this, hernias may form.

-Changing to a veggie-lover diet may offers a natural choice for battling GERD because it contains many needed nutrients.
+Changing to a veggie-lover diet may offer a natural choice for battling GERD because it contains many needed nutrients.
 In fact, a plant-based diet contains important phytonutrients that have cancer prevention components and anti-mitigating properties to keep GERD in check.

 Major Benefits of a Vegan Diet for GERD